emeentag/kotlin-spock-testing/README.md

 ### Why Spock
 * Easy and takes less time to create a test.
 (Comparison of JUnit and some mocking framework).
 * It comes mocking, spying, and stubbing out of the box.
-* BDD(Behavior driven development) like form, that makes your test even more clear.
+* BDD(Behavior driven development) like, that makes your test even more clear.
 * Perfectly works with Groovy syntax.
 Use closures, straightforward maps, iterate with various inputs combination on ```where``` block.

 Note: You can still write jUnit test under test.kotlin folder.
 It is possible to test your units with both framework.